jollytoad/deno_import_content/README.md

 The idea is that `importText()` should act as similar to dynamic `import()` as possible, but just returning the raw text content instead of an evaluated JS or TS module.

+Unfortunately it's not possible for `importText` to resolve a relative specifier against the calling module, so they will need to be pre-resolved using `import.meta.resolve()`.
+(See the example below, and the tests)

+If anyone knows how we could get around this, please raise an issue or better still, a PR.

 ## Permissions